Medical Malpractice Definition

 TYPES OF MEDICAL MALPRACTICE

 When professionals in the medical industry stray from established and accepted rules of conduct and standards when treating a patient and a patient is hurt as a result, that’s medical malpractice.
-Because medical mistakes can so devastating to the health and well-being of the patient, medical personnel must always be vigilant about their level of care they provide their patients.
+Because medical mistakes can be so devastating to the health and well-being of the patient, medical personnel must always be vigilant about the level of care they provide their patients.

 Some types of medical malpractice claims include medication errors, medical negligence, and failure to explain the harmful side effects of treatment and/or procedures to the patient.
 But, most cases of medical malpractice are when patients are misdiagnosed.
 Not all misdiagnosed illnesses and/or ailments qualify as medical malpractice.
 Because so many illnesses present similar symptoms, medical malpractice can only be proven if several discrete requirements are satisfied:

-- the medical professional owed a duty of care to the patient
+- The medical professional owed a duty of care to the patient

-- the patient suffered as a result of this substandard care and incurred damages
+- The patient suffered as a result of this substandard care and incurred damages

 Some of the most common medical malpractice cases brought against doctors include: